The Contender (2000 film): Development

 Director Rod Lurie said he wrote the screenplay because he wished to make a film starring Joan Allen, and wrote the part of Laine Hanson with her in mind.
 Having a fascination with politics, and inspired by his daughter, he wished to make a feminist film that would differ from Allen's frequent role as troubled wife.
 At the time, the Lewinsky scandal was in the news, and actor Jeff Bridges acknowledged the story was a response to it.
 In writing the screenplay, Lurie considered a number of possible endings, including one in which Laine is assassinated.
 However, he wanted to give a message of hope to his daughter and audiences.

 Actor Gary Oldman decided to produce the film, attracted to the screenplay which he felt was reminiscent of All the President's Men (1976).
 He did not see Sheldon Runyon as a villain, and Lurie claimed he was not written to be one.
 Oldman's manager Douglas Urbanski noted they independently produced the film before DreamWorks became involved.

 Casting

 Before approaching Jeff Bridges for the part of President Evans, Lurie submitted the screenplay to Paul Newman, reflecting how the character was envisioned to be older than he is in the final film.
 Newman turned down the role, which Lurie attributed to the actor's retirement.
 Bridges also sings the song featured in the beginning of the film.

 Lurie wanted Sam Elliott for the part of Kermit, despite skepticism that he was best known for playing cowboys.
 Christian Slater joined the cast, saying he was interested in the screenplay's discussion of principles.
+Jessica Lange was cast but had to drop out due to personal commitments.